After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 - About Importing a File to a New Story

-- Under Mode, select the Card View icon to display all the columns as
+- Under Layout, select the Card View icon to display all the columns as

 separate cards.
 Each card includes the column name, a specific summary of the